Rosco McGlashan: Aussie Invader 5R

 After Thrust SSC went Mach 1.02 (763 mph), McGlashan knew he needed a car with a lot more power.
-He started planning to build a rocket-powered car capable of smashing the sound barrier and achieving a 1000 mph.
+He started planning to build a rocket-powered car capable of exceeding the sound barrier and achieving a 1000 mph.
 Construction on the car started in 2009, after preliminary planning and design work, which took close to a decade before the build could start.
 Work on building Aussie Invader 5R has now reached the end of phase 1 (completed car with systems in place).
 Phase 2 is underway, trying to raise funding to test and fine-tune the 62,000-pound thrust rocket engine, which is equivalent to about 200,000 hp, about the power of 200 Formula One cars.

 Aussie Invader 5R will be the biggest and most powerful land speed car McGlashan has built.
 It is 16m (52ft) in length and 3m (10ft) high at the tail fin.
 It will weigh 6.3 tonnes dry (unfuelled) and a massive 9.2 tonnes when loaded with propellants (fuel and oxidizer).
 It will burn around 2.5 tonnes of propellants in about 22 seconds on a full high-speed run.
 It will take about 3.5 miles (5.6 km) to get up to speed and run the measured and timed mile/kilometre.
 It will take about 8 miles (12.8 km) to stop.

 The car appeared at two Perth-based motor shows after externally the car looked complete in June 2018.
 Phase 2 is underway, raising money for the rocket motor and propellant testing.

 Additional Information

 A lot of the initial design and calculations for Aussie Invader 5R's performance were carried out by Peter Beck in 2009, who at the time was starting a company called Rocket Lab.
 Peter and Rocket Lab have gone on to do a lot of work for NASA.

-On 7 January 2023, Rosco McGlashan's memoir was published by Mark J Read.
+On 7 January 2023, McGlashan's memoir was published by Mark J Read.
 The book is called ROSCO The Fastest Aussie on Earth.
 This book tells Rosco's life story from a tough childhood to a champion drag racer and land speed record holder.
 It has a lot of information about Rosco's life, cars and racing career.